Dual Alibi

 Dual Alibi is a 1947 British drama film directed by Alfred Travers and starring Herbert Lom, Phyllis Dixey and Terence De Marney.
 It is a film noir.
-It was made by British National Films at Elstree Studios.
+It was written by Vivienne Adès, Stephen Clarkson and Travers, and made by British National Films at Elstree Studios.

 Synopsis

 A top French acrobatic act, the de Lisle twins, are hired by a British promoter to perform in his Blackpool show.
 While they are working there one of the twins falls in love with a cigarette girl and aspiring singer named Penny.
 After the twins win the French lottery she steals their ticket, with the help of a spivish publicity agent, and goes to Paris to claim the prize.
 The twins follow them to seek revenge.